pythonpune/python-workshop/beginning.md

     ^
 SyntaxError: invalid syntax
 ```
-* Python provides a list of keywords which cannot be used a variable name.
+* Python provides a list of `keywords` which can't be used a variable name.

 ## Multiple assignment in a single line
 We can even assign multiple values in a single line.